Shogun486/FaceDetector_AgePredictor/README.md

 For testing the application, the publicly available IMDB-WIKI dataset was used.
-All installation procedures to acquire this data is explicitly labeled in the Colab notebooks.
+All installation procedures to acquire this data is explicitly labeled in the Google Colab notebooks.

 The HAAR Cascade algorithm is used to detect faces, and a logistic regression classifier is used as the age-predictive model.
-SIFT is used to extract key features from each image for training.
+SIFT is used to extract key features from each image for model training.
 Additionally, a CNN model has been trained to compare its accuracy results with the logistic regression classifier's.

 ## Tools

-This app is programmed fully in Python and written in Google Colab.
+This app is programmed entirely in Python and runs in Google Colab.
 The following tools are utilized:
   * Tensorflow (CNN model)
   * OpenCV (HAAR Cascade and SIFT)